rubenhortas/rubenhortas.github.io/_posts/2023-07-05-htb-getting-started-walkthrough.md

 # Web footprinting

-If we browse the target, we sill se a `GetSimple` welcome screen
+If we browse to the target, we sill se a `GetSimple` welcome screen

 ![welcome screen](htb-getting-started-welcome-screen.png)
 *Welcome screen*